GitLab Terraform Provider: Kroki Support in Application Settings

 - provider update logic implementation

-Although the feature itself is small, it unlocks real value for teams managing GitLab instances through Infrastructure-as-Code.
+Although the feature itself is relatively small, it adds practical value for teams managing GitLab instances through Infrastructure-as-Code.